Chocobozzz/PeerTube/ARCHITECTURE.md

   - **Network:** several servers communicating each others with this software compose a network
   - **Pod:** a server of the network (inspired from Diaspora, no really signification)
   - **Friend:** a pod that communicates with yours
-  - **Origin pod:** the pod on which the video was uploaded and which is seeding the video
+  - **Origin pod:** the pod on which the video was uploaded and which is seeding (throught WebSeed protocol) the video
   - **Make friend:** the action of a server which will join a network (and so become friend with all pods that compose this network)

 ## Base